-Assessment Summary for ICT30115 - Certificate III in Information, Digital Media and Technology
+Assessment Summary for ICT30115 - Certificate III in Information, Digital Media and Technology Assessment Advice for HSC VET Courses

 Assessment in VET courses is competency based.
 This means that you need to demonstrate that you have gained, and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
 Evidence of competence will be collected in a variety of ways including written tasks, practical demonstration, portfolio or assignments.